Wielka Świstówka (Veľká Svišťovka)

 Stage 1: Approach to “Brnčalka” (Kežmarok Valley):

-- Tip: This section is worth doing by bike (e-bike), but be careful: if you plan to traverse (descend into a different valley), you would have to leave the bike and come back for it.
-If you go on foot, prepare for a long warm-up.
+Tip: This section is worth doing by bike (e-bike).
+Remember, however: if you plan a full traverse and a descent into another valley, you’ll have to go back for the bike.
+If you go on foot, treat it as a solid warm-up.

 Stage 2: The wall (red trail):